threads through the urban wall cracks

 Main Threats

 None significant.
 This species is common and widespread.
-Localised threats include forest clearance, stream modification, and climate change reducing forest floor moisture.
+Localised threats include extreme pollution or complete removal of substrates.

 Population

 Not Threatened.
-Thread moss is one of the most common and widespread mosses in the world, found on every continent.
-In New Zealand, it is common in disturbed habitats throughout the country, particularly in urban areas and on agricultural land.
+Thread moss is one of the most common and widespread mosses in the world.
+Common in disturbed habitats throughout New Zealand.

 Conservation Status